alen-hh/arxiv-query-proxy/README.md

    vercel --prod
    ```

-### Deploy to GitHub Pages
+### Deploy Your Own Instance

-The project includes an `index.html` file that serves as a user-friendly guide page.
-To deploy to GitHub Pages:

-1. Push your changes to the `main` branch
-2. Go to your repository settings on GitHub
-3. Navigate to "Pages" section
-4. Select "Deploy from a branch" and choose `main` branch
+To deploy your own instance of this API:

+1. Fork this repository
+2. Connect your fork to Vercel
+3. Deploy with one click using the button above
-5. Your site will be available at `https://your-username.github.io/arxiv-query-proxy`
+4. Your API will be available at `https://your-project-name.vercel.app`

 ## Project Structure